hashicorp/vault/website/source/docs/auth/token.html.md

       <li>
         <span class="param">increment</span>
         <span class="param-flags">optional</span>
-            An optional requested lease increment can be provided.
-This increment may be ignored.
+            An optional requested lease increment (measured in seconds) can be provided.
+            If changing the token's TTL to current time + `increment` seconds would cause the TTL to exceed the token's Max Lease TTL then [this increment will be ignored and the TTL will capped at the Max Lease TTL](/docs/concepts/tokens.html#ttls-and-leases).
       </li>
     </ul>
   </dd>